 11. And The Wicked + The Divine – Volume 3: Commercial Suicide

 A 1970s France full of New Age healers and quack doctors proves the backdrop for a moving story about a family’s struggle with epilepsy.

 The story of a funny, opinionated middle-aged misanthrope who is desperately alone - so he decides to track down his ex-wife and try and rekindle things.

 14. Just So Happens by Fumio Obata

 Yumiko is a Japanese girl making a life in London when her father dies in a sudden accident.
-She goes home to reintegrate into the Japanese culture where she now feels an outsider.
-A thought provoking story about grief, family expectations and an amazing window into Japanese culture.
+She goes home to reintegrate into the Japanese culture where she now feels an outsider — a thought-provoking story about grief, family expectations and a fantastic window into Japanese culture.

 15. First Year Healthy by Michael Deforge

-A young woman recently released from hospital embarks upon a relationship with a Turkish immigrant, who may or may not be a criminal, but he’s definitely quite odd from the outset.
+A young woman recently released from hospital embarks upon a relationship with a Turkish immigrant, who may or may not be a criminal.
+Still, he’s quite odd from the outset.